shipcloud/shipcloud-for-woocommerce/README.txt

 == Changelog ==

 = 1.1.0 =
+* Enhanced: Better logging information
+* Enhanced: Replaced new lines on Logging and only using Shipping method logger
+* Enhanced: Added option for automatic street detection
+* Enhanced: Added advanced notice for DHL
+* Enhanced: Added reference number and filter for reference number
+* Enhanced: Added base functionality for converting ISO language strings for DPD
 * Enhanced: Added Notification Email for sending status changes to recipient
 * Enhanced: Added state to addresses
 * Enhanced: Added Tracking numbers in labels